Investing in Mexico

 Today, the only buying restriction for non-natives is if the desired property sits within 50 km of a coastline at high tide or within 100 km of an international border.
 If that’s the case, buyers must use a “Fideicomiso” system, which requires the purchase be made through a 50-year bank trust.
 The bank, then, becomes the trustee (legal owner), and the foreign buyer becomes the beneficiary of the trust with all rights of ownership.

 The property can be sold, leased or passed on to heirs, and the property trust can be renewed at any time for another 50 years.
-If the trust is not renewed within the 50 years, there is an additional 10 years to do so.
+If the trust is not renewed within the 50 years, there are an additional 10 years to do so.

 Those looking to buy commercial property must do so through a Mexican corporation.